 Many of us are familiar with Laurel Park’s RSM-9 zoning code.
 It set standards for what can be built in our neighborhood.
-The code doesn’t set esthetic standards, but things like building set-backs, porches, lot usage, and density are all in there.
+The code doesn’t set esthetic standards, but things like building set-backs, porches, lot usage, aesthetic density are all in there.

 Five years ago the City Commission established the Urban Design Studio to work with citizens and stakeholders to create a city-wide Form-Based Code to replace the current zoning code.